 Which OS Is Best for Machine Learning?

-Since machine learning algorithms generally perform their computational tasks at a higher level than computer operating systems (OSes), the OS used is irrelevant, in principle.
-In practice, however, the OS used by the machine learning algorithm can make a world of difference.
+Modern machine learning algorithms generally perform their computational tasks within the core software that controls the entire computer system, also known as the kernel level.
+In theory, this means that the user-level operating system is largely irrelevant.
+In practice, however, the user-level OS used by the machine learning algorithm can make a world of difference.
 Without the ability to install the appropriate software packages and make necessary software configuration changes, you may find yourself unable to implement the machine learning strategy you would prefer.
-As such, it is important to familiarize yourself with some of the more commonly used operating systems for machine learning applications.
+Another consideration is the monetary cost associated with your operating system of choice, as some require expensive software licenses to use.
+With all of these considerations at play, it is important to familiarize yourself with some of the more commonly used operating systems for machine learning applications.

 By contrast, proprietary software locks you into a set of pre-established software packages and system configurations.
 This can be a problem if your machine learning project requires the use of a specific software package that is not made available through the proprietary platform.
-The trade-off for this rigidity is that proprietary software typically comes with associated technical support and regular software updates, making it potentially more reliable than open-source counterparts.
-This reliability comes at a cost as proprietary software generally requires the purchase of a valid software license, which can be cost prohibitive for some.
+The trade-off for this rigidity is that proprietary software typically comes with associated technical support and regular software updates, making it potentially more reliable than some open source counterparts.
+It is worth noting that the more widely used and trusted open source software resources are often just as reliable as proprietary software options, with the same degree of updates and support.
+Regardless, the potential reliability of proprietary software is offset by the monetary cost as this type of software generally requires the purchase of a valid software license, which can be cost prohibitive for some.

 Machine Learning: Linux vs Windows